rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 except ExceptionName2 as e:
   # do this if exception of type ExceptionName2 was raised
 else:
-  # do this if no excpetion occured
+  # do this if no exception occurred
 finally:
   # do this always
 ```

 ### Exercise
-Modify the function `calc_grades_for_console_input` to include exception handling for the case where user enters a non-number.
-The goal is to let the program continue in case of invalid input by informing the user that it was an invalid input.
+Modify the function `calc_grades_for_console_input` in `basics.py`, to include exception handling for the case where user enters a non-integer.
+The goal is to let the program continue in case of invalid input by informing the user that it was invalid.

-Call the function in ex05.py
+Call and experiment with the function in `ex05.py`.

-### Long Exercise - Put It All Together - The MindMaster Game
+### Long Exercise: The MindMaster Game
 Create a MindMaster Game in `ex06_mindmaster.py`.
 You can treat it as the main script and create functions/modules the way you like.
 One thing to certainly avoid is writing a monolithic script.

 #### Business Requirements
 1. The Program thinks about a 3-digit number.
 2. User is given 10 attempts to guess the number via Console/Terminal.
 3. For each guess, user is provided feedback.
-The feedback mentions 2 things - how many digits are correct and how many digits are at correct position.
+The feedback mentions 2 pieces of information - how many digits are correct and how many digits are at correct position.
 4. User is able to play the game any number of times.
 5. After each game play, the program informs the user about how many games s/he won or lost.

-#### Technical Requirements
-1. Whether the number contains duplicate digits should be configurable.
+#### Tips and Inputs
-2. User `format()` for string formatting instead of string concatenation using +.
+1. User `format()` for string formatting instead of string concatenation (using `+`).
+For example: `"test {} {}".format(1, 'testing')` will return `test 1 testing`.
+The curly braces `{}` are used as placeholders.
-3. Use a dictionary for storing number of games won and lost.
+2. Use a dictionary for storing number of games won and lost.
-4. Handle and process exception for a non-int entry.
+3. Handle and process exception for a non-int entry.
 It would be counted as an attempt.

-#### Hints
-1. When you convert a string to a list, each character is an item in the list.
+4. When you convert a string to a list, each character is an item in the list.
-2. `strip()` method of string removes the extraneous spaces at head as well as tail.
+5. `strip()` method of string removes the extraneous spaces at head as well as tail.
-3. You can generate a random integer between a range by using `randint(x,y)` function in `random` module.
+6. You can generate a random integer between a range by using `randint(x,y)` function in `random` module.

-### Walk-through of a Sample Solution - Put It All Together - The MindMaster Game
+### Walk-through: A Sample Solution
 Let's look at the details of a possible solution.
 Map to the way you approached the problem and take a note of any new learning or a different way of solving the same problem.